KirillBaranov/kb-labs-plugin-template/packages/plugin-cli/README.md

 - Rename the package in `package.json` (e.g. `@kb-labs/my-plugin-cli`)
 - Update manifest IDs and the contracts package
 - Replace the Hello flow with your own domain, use-cases, and surfaces
+- Choose the command implementation approach that fits your needs (see `COMMAND_IMPLEMENTATION_GUIDE.md`)